By Marsha Nsiah

 I’ve always been very interested in hair.
 As a kid, I learned how to detangle, wash and style my thick Afro hair in mini plaits and twists (my mum's chosen protective style for me and my twin) when I was 9 years old.
 We’d use old school products like Motions, Blue Magic and Pink Oil.

-As Black-owned online retailers, subscription boxes, few physical stores, events and festivals started to crop up and become well known, I felt I wanted to contribute by bringing all of these parts together in a dedicated space for Black women in the UK.
+Black-owned online retailers, subscription boxes, a few brick & mortar stores, events and festivals started to crop up and become more well known.
+I wanted to do my bit by bringing all of these parts together with the knowledge I'd built up about hair care, into one dedicated space for Black women in the UK, especially.
 And that’s how The Spring was born.

-Despite these advances, all the information we have at our fingertips and our “spending power”, I still feel that Black women’s hair and self-care is a deliberate afterthought.
+Despite these advances, all the information we have at our fingertips and our “spending power”, I still feel that Black women’s hair and self-care is a deliberate afterthought in the Western world.
 I also realised that there was a gap in the market for a retailer solely selling ethical products, produced in a sustainable way to Black women.

 My vision for The Spring is to create an oasis in the city.
-A beautifully designed retail and social space that doubles as an event space where black women’s self-care & wellbeing is at the centre.
+A beautifully designed wellness centre, where you can buy ethical self care products, socialise and enjoy the events on offer.
+A space where black women’s self-care & wellbeing is at the centre.
 It’s important to prioritise wellness from a holistic standpoint.
 Quality hair products that won’t harm our bodies or the environment is important but self-care extends to mind and body wellness and access to the right information.
-That's why we're building a wellness directory for Black women in the UK and expanding into ethical skincare, hygiene products and more.
+That's why we're building a wellness directory for Black women based in the UK and expanding into ethical skincare, hygiene products and more.
 I want The Spring to become the hub for all the incredible talent leading the way in ethical Black hair care, skincare and wellbeing, run by knowledgeable people providing the best service.

 The Spring’s mission is to be a platform of information regarding Black women’s self-care & wellbeing.
-Connecting you with ethical products, certified specialists & wellness practitioners, salons, stylists and events in the UK.
+Connecting you with ethical products, certified specialists & wellness practitioners, salons, stylists and events.